dbaumann888/traintracks/README.md

 add turns to turn history in Game object

-could show numbers of cars in hand grouped by flavor could show open cars before deciding what action to take in the turn
+could show numbers of cars in hand grouped by flavor

 create containing class for car draw deck and open cars (aka car zone) could keep all states in one container (not in game and boardstate)